ARM-software/ebbr/source/chapter5-variable-storage.rst

 The path of the file will be related to the operating system via the device-tree as UTF-8 string */chosen/efivarfile*.

+All integer fields are stored in little-endian byte order.

 File header
 -----------